Lesbian Visibility Day

 Lesbian Visibility Week

-Lesbian Visibility Week continues the theme of sharing our solidarity with all LGBTQI women and non binary people within the community, whilst also celebrating lesbians worldwide.
+Lesbian Visibility Week continues the theme of sharing our solidarity with all LGBTQI women within the community, whilst also celebrating lesbians worldwide.
 It's an extension to recognise, celebrate and most importantly support lesbian, bisexual, transgender and queer women across the UK and beyond to be their true selves at work, at home and socially.

 It's vital to ensure that Lesbian Visibility Week is utilised to create a voice of unity and to lift up all women across the globe, especially those who come from marginalised communities.